spotify/android-sdk/README.md

 how to use this method.

 **Note:** apps cannot be authorized or initiate a connection to start communicating with Spotify unless there is an internet connection.

+**Note:** The Spotify Android app must be installed on the user's device in order for the Spotify App Remote SDK to work.
+Please see the ["Installing Spotify" section](https://beta.developer.spotify.com/documentation/general/guides/content-linking-guide/) of the Content Linking guide on how to direct users to download Spotify.

 ## Terms of Use